martymcflywa/gitpitch/PITCHME.md

 - Replicates an event store to a binary flat file format
 - Currently points to OnPrem
     - No impact to prod cloud event store
-    - Only one point of contact to OnPrem rather than all BI team members querying it during dev rebuils
+    - Only one point of contact to OnPrem rather than all BI team members querying it during dev rebuilds

+---

 - Flat files written to local disk on host where read models are rebuilt/refreshed
     - Goal is fast read model rebuilds/refresh
     - Removes network bottleneck